 The evolution of inflation expectations suggests that two of the three central banks-the Fed and the ECB-fell behind the curve long before they started raising their policy rates in 2022.
 The short- and medium-term outlook for inflation in the United States and the euro area indicated that the ultra-accommodative policy stance adopted in 2020 required adjustment already during 2021.
-Some policy accommodation should have been removed during 2021 and both the Fed and ECB should have been prepared to adopt a restrictive policy stance if the outlook for inflation continued to deteriorate beyond their common 2% goal.
+Some policy accommodation should have been removed during 2021 and both the Fed and the ECB should have been prepared to adopt a restrictive policy stance if the outlook for inflation continued to deteriorate beyond their common 2% goal.

 The evolution of the outlook for inflation also highlights a crucial difference for Japan.
-Despite the inflation spike in 2022, the Bank of Japan's continued provision of policy accommodation has been appropriate.
+Despite the inflation spike in 2022, the BOJ's continued provision of policy accommodation has been appropriate.
 While one-year-ahead inflation expectations reached 2%, the outlook for inflation over the medium run remained quite benign.
-Inflation expectations at the two- and five-year horizons persisted well below 2% throughout this period, indicating that BOJ policy needed to remain accommodative.8 information not reflected in hard data and filter noise.
-See Orphanides (2019) for additional discussion of the use of forecasts vs outcomes for policy design.
+Inflation expectations at the two- and five-year horizons persisted well below 2% throughout this period, indicating that the BOJ policy needed to remain accommodative.8

 In light of this evidence, a closer examination of policy decisions and communication is only warranted for the Fed and the ECB.
-To assess the role of forward guidance in the observed delay in policy normalization by these two central banks, we next study the evolution of policy expectations as reflected in overnight index swap (OIS) rates, the
+To assess the role of forward guidance